-Nathaniel Otjen
+Nathaniel

 I’m committed to finding more just ways of cohabiting the world with the nonhumans who make our collective lives possible.

 As author Nick Jans has observed, humans living during the twenty-first century find themselves “adrift in an increasingly empty world.”
-My research and teaching challenge the emptiness occurring in material environments and in critical and cultural spaces.
+My research and teaching challenge the emptiness occurring in physical environments and in critical and cultural spaces.

 The following questions guide my endeavors: